 - Egg whites: The egg whites will serve as the glue that holds the salt crust together as the fish bakes.

-- Citrus and herbs: You can use any combination of fresh herbs and citru.
+- Citrus and herbs: You can use any combination of fresh herbs and citrus.
 Lemon and dill; cilantro and lime; lemon, oregano and sage.
 Let the season and your tastes guide you.
+You can even add fresh chiles for a little spice!

 Stuff the cavity of the fish with the herbs (stems and all) and sliced citrus.